Basic Accounting for Small Businesses

 Bank Account Reconciliation

 We suggested earlier that you set up separate business accounts to make it easier to track expenses and business income.
 This bank account needs to be reconciled at least once a month when you receive your bank statement.
-You can save money by learning to do this yourself, and your accountant can teach you if you don't know how.
+You can save money by learning to do this yourself, leveraging accounting software, or your accountant can teach you if you don't know how.

 Reconciliation refers to taking the balance in your checkbook and reconciling or mathematically comparing it to the bank balance.
 You must also take into account any difference in those two balances that are due to checks that you have written that have not yet cleared the bank.
 If this is the case, your checkbook balance will be lower than the bank statement because the bank has not yet seen some of the checks you have written.
-So it is important that these outstanding checks get subtracted from the bank balance and the resulting number be compared to the number in your checkbook.
+So it is important that small business owners take these outstanding checks and subtract them from the bank balance and the resulting number be compared to the number in their checkbook.
 When the two match, we say the account has been reconciled.

 Employee Benefits Policy